Skip to content

 3. Integration With In-House Systems

-Assess whether the new HR software can integrate seamlessly with your existing in-house systems, such as recruitment, performance management, and other HR tools.
+Assess whether the new HR software can integrate well with your existing in-house systems, such as recruitment, performance management, and other HR tools.
 Integration ensures data consistency, eliminates duplicate data entry, and enables a more cohesive HR ecosystem.

-Steps to Follow When Transitioning
+Steps to Follow When Switching HR Platforms

 Here are the key steps to follow during the transition process:

-1. Back-Up Data
+1. Back Up Data

 Before initiating the transition, it is crucial to back up all existing HR data.
-This ensures that no critical information is lost during the migration process and provides a safety net for unforeseen issues.

 2. Review Your Data Retention Policy

-Take the opportunity to review your organisation’s data retention policy.
+Take the opportunity to review your organization’s data retention policy.
 Identify which data should be migrated to the new system and which data can be archived or discarded in line with state legislation like the CCPA and business needs.

 3. Identify What Data to Migrate

 Determine the specific data elements that must be migrated to the new HR software.
 This includes employee information, performance data, training records, payroll details, and other relevant data.
-Ensure that the selected data is accurate, up-to-date, and relevant for the new system.
+Ensure that the selected data is accurate, up to date, and relevant for the new system.

 4. Cleanse the Data